bentwheel/lgbtq-retirement-meps-analysis/README.md

-- **Any Private** includes individuals who have both Medicare and any other private comprehensive plan, such as a Medicare Supplement (aka “Medigap”) plan.
+- **Any Private** includes individuals who have both Medicare and any other private comprehensive plan, such as a Medicare Supplement (aka “Medigap”) plan, a commercial employer-sponsored plan, or an ACA plan underwritten on an individual or family basis.
 This category also includes individuals over age 65 exclusively on a private plan, which includes Medicare Advantage and TRICARE beneficiaries.
-- **Public only** includes individuals on traditional “fee-for-service” Part B plans who do not have private supplemental coverage, Medicaid beneficiaries, dual-eligible individuals, and individuals enrolled in other public and state-sponsored plans (such as CHIP).
+- **Public only** includes individuals who do not have any other private supplemental coverage who are covered by traditional “fee-for-service” Original Medicare plans, Medicaid plans, or other public and state-sponsored plans (such as CHIP).
-- **Uninsured** includes any individual not enrolled in a health plan.
+- **Uninsured** includes any individual with no private or public coverage.

 <img src="README_files/figure-gfm/marriage_class_and_plan_coverage-1.png" style="display: block; margin: auto;" />